 Processing of applications

-• The amended tariff for all successful applicants has now been passed to payroll for payment to begin from end of January 2024
+• The amended tariff for all successful applicants will be submitted to payroll for processing.

-• Approx 360 applications require further validation and we are in the process of contacting individuals and managers for further information .
+• Some applications require further validation, and we are currently contacting individuals and managers where additional information is needed.

-Should you need further advice or guidance, please refer to the FAQs below or contact the travel office on 0151 706 4017.
+For further advice or guidance, please refer to the FAQs or contact the Car Parking Team on 0151 529 2040 or carparking@liverpoolft.nhs.uk

 Part Time Use Concession: